A cowboy without a horse

 Unlike Sanjuro (the samurai from Yojimbo) and the Man with no Name, Django is not a passer-by who stumbles upon a situation that, for one reason or another, attracts his attention.
 He is a man with a mission, and the mission is: revenge!
 He’s a veteran from the Civil War (it’s strongly suggested he fought for the Union) and his wife was killed – when he was far, too far away – by the racist Confederate Major Jackson.
-He’s also a bit of a conjuror: outnumbered by his opponents in the main street, he outsmarts them by whipping out a machine gun from his coffin, and after his hands have been crushed, he miraculously balances his handgun on a metal cross.
+He’s also a bit of a conjurer: outnumbered by his opponents in the main street, he outsmarts them by whipping out a machine gun from his coffin, and after his hands have been crushed, he miraculously balances his handgun on a metal cross.
 With his black cloak and dirty tricks he is like no other cowboy had ever been in the history of filmmaking.

-Although he is a character in the tradition of The Continental Op, Sanjuro and No Name - all characters without a proper name - he got a name: he was called Django after the legendary jazz guitar player Django Reinhardt.
+Although he is a character in the tradition of Sanjuro and No Name - characters without a proper name - he got a name: he was called Django after the legendary jazz guitar player Django Reinhardt.
 In the Romani language – Reinhardt was a gypsy - Django means ‘I awake’, but there’s no evidence that this meaning was of any influence.
-It's more likely that Corbucci was fascinated by the 'symbolism of hands': his previous movie, Minnesota Clay, had featured a gunslinger who went blind, and now Corbucci wanted to make a movie about a gunslinger who couldn't use his hands.
+It's more likely that Corbucci was fascinated by the 'symbolism of hands': An earlier movie, Minnesota Clay, had featured a gunslinger who went blind, and now Corbucci wanted to make a movie about a gunslinger who couldn't use his hands.
 It seems logical that a handicapped gunman would be called after a handicapped musician.
 When he was 18 years old, Reinhardt was injured in a fire; his right leg was paralyzed and the third and fourth finger of his left hand suffered third degree burns.
 It was thought that he would never play the guitar again, but he learned how to play all guitar solos with only two fingers.

 Django after Django